29 May 2020

 If this beach isn’t to your taste, there are 34 others across the archipelago where you could find yourself with an entire stretch to yourself, even in the height of summer with the sun covering the sands in its warming embrace.

-Sandbanks Beach has been the proud recipient of the Blue lag for over 30 years now.
+Sandbanks Beach has been the proud recipient of the Blue Flag for over 30 years now.
 The small peninsula across the mouth of Poole Harbour is edged by soft golden sands which make the perfect building materials for a sandcastle.

 Along the western edge of the beach is a designated barbecue area where you can cook up a storm as the sun begins to dip.

 The Isle of Harris carries a real sense of solitude across its undulating hills on the edge of the Hebrides Islands.
-Despite its unassuming location, Harris is home to a number of beaches that would be more at home in the Caribbean that the outer isles of Scotland, with their azure waters and soft white sands.
+Despite its unassuming location, Harris is home to a number of beaches that would be more at home in the Caribbean than the outer isles of Scotland, with their azure waters and soft white sands.
 One such beach is Luskentyre.

 You may recognise Holkham Beach from the closing scene of Shakespeare in Love in which Gwyneth Paltrow’s character washes up upon the large expanse of golden sand.